Understanding ThreatScope Mobile XTM

 - A specific team

-Viewing only threats associated to apps built by the selected team
+View only threats associated with apps built by the selected team - A specific organization

-Viewing threats associated to apps built from all teams that the ThreatScope viewer is entitled to access
+View threats associated with apps built by all teams that the ThreatScope viewer is entitled to access

 Selecting the Date Range

-The Set Date Range section allows defining the date range of data items (threats) to be displayed.
-By default the date range is defined as the last 30 days, but this range can be extended in accordance with the ThreatScope dashboard license.
+The Set Date Range section defines the date range of data items (threats) to be displayed.
+By default, the date range is set to the last 30 days, but this range can be extended.

 Reviewing the geographical source of threats

-The GeoSource section displays a map that allows viewing the country from which the threats and attacks originate.
+The GeoSource section displays a map that allows viewing the country from which the attacks originate.

-Countries are colors based on the volume of threats detected in the region.
+Countries are colored based on the volume of threats detected in the region.
 For clarification, see the legend on the right.

 Hover over the requested country to see a breakdown of the information by the following items: